-to delay investment in capital infrastructure to reduce emissions.
+cause firms to delay investment and to alter the types of investments they choose.
+In the context of the Clean Air Interstate Rule (CAIR), regulatory uncertainty delayed reductions of sulfur dioxide emissions.
+In particular, firms that faced more uncertainty were more likely to delay investment in capital infrastructure to reduce emissions.
 Furthermore, these firms were more likely to use abatement strategies that didn't require large fixed costs.
 In order to maintain flexibility many firms decided to purchase emissions allowances as a means of compliance.
-I estimate delayed investment stemming from regulatory uncertainty increased firm's expenditures on allowances by \$386 million.
+I estimate that regulatory uncertainty increased firm's compliance costs by \$252 million.